-Internationally-educated applicants applying to CSHBC
+Internationally-Educated applicants applying to CSHBC

 CSHBC does not recognize any international education programs for the professions of audiology, hearing instrument dispensing, and speech-language pathology.

 However, graduates of international audiology and speech-language pathology education programs can apply to become Registered Audiologists (RAUDs), or Registered Speech-Language Pathologists (RSLPs) in BC under section 85(a)(ii) and Schedule D of the CSHBC bylaws.
+Internationally-educated audiology graduates may also apply for registration as a Registered Hearing Instrument Practitioner (RHIP) by following the process set out under “Audiology Graduates Applying to Become RHIPs”, below.

 To apply, create an account in the CSHBC Applicant Portal, log in to the portal, follow the prompts for choosing a pathway, and follow the steps for each pathway outlined below.